 The Paralegal Technology curriculum prepares individuals to work under the supervision of attorneys by performing routine legal tasks and assisting with substantive legal work.
-A paralegal/legal assistant may not practice law, give legal advice or represent clients in a court of law.
+NOTE: A paralegal/legal assistant may not practice law, give legal advice or represent clients in a court of law.

 Graduates are trained to assist attorneys in probate work, investigations, public records research, drafting and filing legal documents, research and office management.
 Employment opportunities are available in private law firms, governmental agencies, banks, insurance agencies and other business organizations.